yu-jeffy/ink-jet/application.md

 We are using Docker for containerization of the platform.
 When a user initiates the application, a new Docker image is started, which houses the RAG-LLM pipeline and a Rust environment.
 When the smart contract is run or scanned with CoinFabrik, the code is sent to the Rust environment and compiled.
 The result is returned to the user in the web interface.
 Single user containerization also prevents code interferences between concurrent users.

 For running the smart contract itself, the console responses will be returned for the user to see, such as errors.
-For vulnerability testing, CoinFabrik Scout offer JSON format for their output, which we will retrieve and return to the user.
+For vulnerability testing, CoinFabrik Scout offers JSON format for their output, which we will retrieve, parse, and return to the user.

 #### Stack